John Hambrick: Supporting actor roles

 Hambrick was a registered member of the Screen Actors Guild, and had supporting and/or bit parts in the movie Telefon, the old 1950s TV series Playhouse 90 and, most recently, the hit NBC-TV series Friday Night Lights.
 In 1960, Hambrick appeared in one episode of the 1950s CBS-TV series General Electric Theater.
 Since 2003, Hambrick has appeared in four movies: Mia's Father, Wonderful World, Kings of the Evening, and the Texas-based, Gabriel Folse directed film Guilty.

-Hambrick was the older brother of retired newscasters Judd Hambrick, who worked alongside John at KABC-TV for a brief period in 1975–76 and also worked in Cleveland (from 1977–1985 and 1993-1999 for WJW-TV and WKYC-TV); and Mike Hambrick, who is now a business consultant.
+Hambrick was the older brother of retired newscasters Judd Hambrick, who worked alongside John at KABC-TV for a brief period in 1975–76 and also worked in Cleveland (from 1977 to 1985 and from 1993 to 1999 for WJW-TV and WKYC-TV); and Mike Hambrick, who is now a business consultant.
 John was also the father of television producer Jack Hambrick.

 Cancer diagnosis and death

-It was announced on July 23, 2013 that Hambrick had been diagnosed with terminal lung cancer.
+It was announced on July 23, 2013, that Hambrick had been diagnosed with terminal lung cancer.
 He died at a hospital on September 10, 2013.
 He was 73.